-Moving to the other end of the world meant that this was no longer possible.
-I actually had to rely on myself as the only means of support were kind words.
+Moving abroad meant that this was no longer possible.
+I actually had to rely on myself, as the only means of support were kind words.

 There are things such as the time difference and work schedules you have to work around, so you have no choice but to do things on your own.
 And then you will realize that it works.
 That you can do more than you thought possible.